project-accelerate/accelerate/modules/frontend/README.md

 Storybooks provide a development environment for working on React components in isolation from the rest of the app.
 Stories are example instances of a React component (eg: a user profile with some pre-set data about the user).

 This project has includes a storybook.
 It follows the convention of picking stories up from any file ending in `.stories.js`.
-You can launch the storybook server by running `npm run storybook` from the command-line.
+You can launch the storybook server by running `yarn storybook` from the command-line.

 ### Nextjs